Doctorate in Clinical Psychology

 Dr Eric Robinson - Senior Lecturer in Psychological Sciences

-Dr Louise Roper - Programme Director, MSc Health Psychology
+Dr Louise Roper - Lecturer in Psychology and Programme Director, MSc Health Psychology

 Professor Helen Sharp - Professor of Child Clinical Psychology